OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 ### [Office](office.md)[.context](office.context.md)[.mailbox](office.context.mailbox.md).item

-The `item` namespace is used to access the currently selected message, meeting request, or appointment.
-You can determine the type of the `item` by using the `itemType` property.
+`item` is used to access the currently selected message, meeting request, or appointment.
+You can determine the type of the item by using the `itemType` property.

 ## Requirements